Question & Answer

 • Because most school districts do not have policies in place to facilitate acceleration, the process may be unfamiliar.
 Without a policy or precedent, some administrators are unwilling to try acceleration.
 Change can be intimidating, and there can be bureaucratic and personal belief obstacles to acceleration.

 • Daycare providers and preschool teachers typically are not taught about giftedness in their early childhood education training.
-Educators who do not recognize the needs of young gifted learners often overlook children who would benefit from early entrance to kindergarten or grade skipping to 1st grade.
+Educators who do not recognize the needs of young gifted learners often overlook children who would benefit from early entrance to kindergarten or first grade.
 Parents of young gifted children often have no source for information on how to assist their children or how to advocate for them.

 • Because our educational system is designed to meet the needs of the typical student, policy makers may come to expect that all students in a classroom will be at the same intellectual level.
 Studies show much greater variability in student achievement within grades than between grades.
 In other words, each classroom encompasses an extremely wide range of achievement and ability, and one curriculum is unlikely to work for all of the students in that classroom.